UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 3. An interactive bar chart of `Total Reported Cases per Crime Category by Weekday and neighbourhood`;

-### 2. What we decided not to implement
+## 2. What we decided not to implement

 We decided not to include the `date range` and `time range` filters in our dashboard because:

-* it allows for too much granularity that may not necessarily be important for a potential end-user of our dashboard, instead we implemented other less granular filters that we thought might be more relevant to a regular user like filtering by `month` since we are only including data from 2021.
+* It allows for too much granularity that may not necessarily be important for a potential end-user of our dashboard, instead we implemented other less granular filters that we thought might be more relevant to a regular user like filtering by `month` since we are only including data from 2021.

 * Too many filters will lead to clumsiness of the dashboard which may dissuade a potential user.

 * We also decided not to include the Top 3 crimes table that was mentioned in the proposal because this information was evident from the bar chart that reported total cases as we have displayed this in descending order.
 Instead, we replaced this section with a bar plot that looks at total reported cases by crime category and weekday for each neighbourhood.

-### 3. What we think our dashboard does well
+## 3. What we think our dashboard does well

 Our current dashboard has included all the basic functionalities that we planned to have from Milestone 1, including the capabilities of:

 * Ability to show the crime densities in specific neighbourhoods, filterable by crime type and month of the year.

-* A crime category filter to ensure groupings of similar crimes in clusters.
+* A crime category tab to ensure groupings of similar crimes in clusters.

 * Ability to show the different crime types and the corresponding total number of reported crime incidents, filterable by neighbourhood.

 * Ability to show the different crime categories and the corresponding total number of reported crime incidents, filterable by weekday.

-### 4. What are the limitations
+## 4. What are the limitations

 The limitations of our dashboard include: